P.E. and Sports Premium

 The allocation is calculated according to the number of children on roll in the school.
 P.E. and Sports Premium money is used to encourage increased participation in P.E. and sporting activities that help promote a positive attitude to developing children’s health and well-being.

-How do we plan to use the funding for the 2021/22 academic year?
+How we used our funding for the 2022/23 academic year?

 Provide cover for staff and fund transport to increase participation in local competitions.